osohq/oso/docs/content/any/guides/policies/index.md

 The third rule, however, successfully matches each of the arguments with the corresponding parameter: `"Johann" = "Johann"`, `"read" = "read"`, and `"document-1" = "document-1"`.
-So the query succeeds, and `oso.is_allowed` returns `True`.
+So the query succeeds, and {{< apiDeepLink class="Oso" label="authorize(actor, action, resource)"
+  >}}authorize{{< /apiDeepLink >}} succeeds.

 ## Variables

-In the example above, `allow` rules were used to explicitly enumerate sets of permissions using exact matching (value equality).
-That style of rule is sometimes useful, but such policies can become unmanageably large.
-The Polar knowledge base does index rules, so policies containing tens or hundreds of thousands of rules like that can still be used efficiently should your application and policy require it, but it's not really recommended.
+The `allow` rules in the example above enumerate sets of permissions using exact matching (value equality).
+That style of rule is sometimes useful, but policies that enumerate every permission can become unmanageably large.

-What we usually want instead is to write rules that match more than one argument by exploiting regularities or abstractions in our application objects and policy.
+Instead, you usually want to write rules that match more than one argument.
+This can be done by exploiting regularities or abstractions in your application objects and policy.
 For instance, each of the three rules above has the same second and third parameters, so we can collapse all three rules into one if we _conditionally_ match the first argument.

 We can do that by using a **variable** parameter named `actor` (instead of a literal string), and checking whether its value